is to help kids establish life-long, healthy eating habits through fun and

 Learn more on our What We Do page!

 Our hands-on nutrition lessons have been developed and tested by teachers.

 Take-home recipes in both English and Spanish

 Browse our Lessons Page to view any of our lessons by grade.

-*Note: This project has been partially funded by USDA SNAP-Ed, by way of the University of Colorado, School of Medicine, Department of Pediatrics.
-This material may be copied and utilized for non-profit educational purposes so long as they are distributed in their entirety without modification, with credit given to the Integrated Nutrition Education Program, University of Colorado, School of Medicine, Department of Pediatrics, and the USDA SNAP-Ed program.
+*Note: This project has been partially funded by USDA SNAP-Ed, by way of the Colorado School of Public Health, Rocky Mountain Prevention Research Center.
+This material may be copied and utilized for non-profit educational purposes so long as they are distributed in their entirety without modification, with credit given to the Integrated Nutrition Education Program, University of Colorado, Rocky Mountain Prevention Research Center, and the USDA SNAP-Ed program.